-If a new question doesn't have enough information to be answerable, do something about it!
+If a new question does not have enough information to be answerable, do something about it!
 Try asking the poster for more information.
 If that doesn't work, the community should vote to take appropriate action.

 Just like users from the community can submit votes on Questions, users can also submit moderations votes on Answers.

-The original poster of the Question has supreme power for moderating Answers to their question and can bypass community voting to moderate Answers submitted for their Question and select the chosen Solution for their problem or question.
+The original poster of the Question has supreme power for moderating Answers to their question.
+The OP can bypass community voting to moderate Answers submitted for their Question, and they can select the chosen Solution for their problem or question.

 Moderators and administrators can accept answers on behalf of the original poster, but this should almost never be done.
 In the past, we have seen votes to accept answers where it was not clear that the answer solved the poster's question.
 You should be cautious when forcing an answer to be accepted because it has a very specific meaning.
-Questions can be easily cleared out of the unresolved queue by just up-ticking answers.
-You should only force accept answers when it is clear that the poster's issue has been resolved, and that person didn't understand that they needed to click "accept."
+Questions are easily cleared out of the unresolved queue by up-ticking answers.
+You should only force accept answers when it is clear that the poster's issue has been resolved, and that person did not understand that they needed to click "accept."

 Follow the guide below to learn about all moderation options for Answers:

 The Moderator Votes page allows administrators to view all pending votes from Answers.
-Since admins can decide to pass or fail any vote, this page makes it easy to quickly go through and approve or deny pending votes.
+Since admins can decide to pass or fail any vote, this page makes it easy and efficient to review and approve or deny pending votes.

 Should I Decide to Pass or Fail a Vote?

-If you're an administrator, you have the authority to decide whether a vote passes or fails.
+If you are an administrator, you have the authority to decide whether a vote passes or fails.
 Sometimes it is hard to determine whether or not to pass a vote.
-A post may have some signs of spam within it, but also contain valuable information, making it unclear whether the poster was trying to spam or not.
+A post may have some signs of spam within it, but it may also contain valuable information.
+This makes it unclear whether the poster was trying to spam or not.
 In this case, removing a post as spam would fine the author 100 reputation points.
 Another option would be to edit the post, remove the spam, and send the poster a message regarding spam.